 What has been your favorite car that you’ve owned?

 Not just one; first licensed was a ’40 Ford Tudor, flat head, three on the column, cool, low cost and stood out.
 Then three in a row ’57 Pontiac two doors.
 Couldn’t afford a ’57 Chevy back then so settled for a better riding, larger engine, more deluxe GM model.
 Had a two year love affair with a ’63 Volvo 544 when in college.
-Cheap on gas, looked like my ’40 that I loved (and in the late 80’s I bought another 544, but never finished it).
+Cheap on gas, looked like my ’40 that I loved (in the late 80’s I bought another 544, but never finished it).
 First new car was a ’67 Camaro, SS/RS with a 350 that I changed cam, intake and carb on.
 At 60 in fourth I could light up those redline wide ovals when I floored it.
-Skipped several years until I bought a new Fiero, hated it and swapped even for a three year old Caddy Seville.
+Skipped several years until I bought a new Fiero, hated it and swapped even for a three year old diesel Caddy Seville.
 That was when I got the taste for the finer things in life on four wheels.
 Had several upscale brands afterwards; Mercedes Benz, BMW, Caddies, etc. In early 90’s had a supercharged Ford T-bird, but low air intake sucked in water on a flooded TN road and bent two rods.
 Got rid of that and went to a ’88 Porsche 911.
-That had to be toward the top of my favorite list with the whale tail and cool looks, but after a long day at work I remember bumping my head climbing in so got rid of that.
+That had to be toward the top of my favorite list with the whale tail and cool looks, but after a long day at work I remember bumping my head climbing in, so got rid of that.
+Probably one of the few I sold for more than I paid.
 A few others stand out; in ’73 I special ordered a Chev PU with short bed and a 454.
-One day in Milwaukee I was showing off and tore the driveshaft out under full throttle at a stop light.
-So late 80’s bought a factory Chev PU SS-454.
-Not as much fun as the ’73, but it would scoot.
-I have to give credit to the current Ford Excursion.
-I bought it new in ’04 and it now is 13 years old (a record for me), it has almost 300,000 miles and has had so little reason to ever see a dealership.
-Not my first diesel but sure has met my needs for work and living on 30 acres toting stuff.
-Oh yea, there were 6 cycles in the cycle of vehicles I have owned.
+One day in Milwaukee I was showing off and tore the driveshaft out, doing a full throttle at a stop light.
+So in ’90 I bought a factory Chev PU SS-454.
+Not as much fun as the ’73, but it too would scoot.
+I will admit that my current “German Corvette – sl550” with a modified engine of about 530hp combines speed and comfort that I never had before, but I don’t have the feeling that I did anything to it so it can’t be #1.